The Second Half Lectures: Influential Women of the South Coast

 A New and Lasting Trail of Light – Emily Bourne

 Emily Bourne’s life is something of a mystery, although her gift to the city has left an indelible mark.
-Join Mike as he explores the Bourne legacy.
+Mike explored the Bourne legacy.

 The African American Experience

 New Bedford was a safe harbor for many African Americans, and home to the Underground Railway.
-Jan will share the courageous stories of abolitionist women who risked their personal safety to help improve the lives of many others.
+Jan shared the courageous stories of abolitionist women who risked their personal safety to help improve the lives of many others.

 New Bedford Child and Family Services

 Mary Jean Blasdale, Curator Emeritus

 New Bedford Whaling Museum

 The women of New Bedford founded one of the earliest orphanages in the country in 1839, which over the years developed into New Bedford Child & Family Services.
 Mary Jean explained how the agency has cared for children and families in need for the last 177 years.

 Valerie Bassett, Executive Director, Women’s Fund of Southeastern Massachusetts